wuyujie1/CSC2621FinalProject/README.md

 Code and Documentation for CSC2621 final project

 Dataset can be obtained from http://spineweb.digitalimaginggroup.ca/Index.php?n=Main.Datasets, dataset 16<br />
+Data augmentation is in a separate file called dataAugmentation.py<br />
-Preprocessing is included in the code, so no extra preprocessing to the dataset is needed.<br />
+Preprocessing (except data augmentation) is included in the code, so no extra preprocessing to the dataset is needed.<br />

 Cite dataset:
 Wu, H., Bailey, Chris., Rasoulinejad, Parham., and Li, S., 2017.<br />